-FPI has existed as an effective correctional program for 85 years.
+FPI has existed as an effective correctional program for 86 years.
 Over the course of these years, FPI has positively impacted countless staff and inmate lives.
-In the face of an escalating inmate population and an increasing percentage of inmates with histories of violence, FPI's programs have helped ease tension and avert dangerous situations, thereby protecting lives and federal property.
+FPI's programs have helped ease tension and avert dangerous situations, thereby protecting lives and federal property.
 FPI work programs provide meaningful activities for inmates, thereby playing an essential role in the operation of safe, secure and less costly prisons.